 The Oberoi Hotel

-Very modern in style compared to the Taj, The Oberoi is set round a huge atrium, feeling very airy and spacious.
-We were shown round the rooms, even the more basic ones were lovely.
+Very modern in style compared to the Taj, The Oberoi is set around a huge atrium, feeling very airy and spacious.
+We were shown around the rooms, even the more basic ones were lovely.
 Dinner was hosted at The Trident, the sister hotel next door.
 Very much a business hotel, dinner in the restaurant was Pan Asian mix and a nice way to end the day.

 The bed at The Oberoi was probably the most comfortable I have ever slept in!
 It was hard to get out of bed, especially when I looked outside and it was pouring with rain.
 I did manage though and went for a swim in the rain, much to the amusement of the pool attendant.
 Then it was a light breakfast before being picked up for our flight to Udaipur.